-The reasons people feel stuck vary, and can be very personal.
-Yet there are common feelings and emotions attached to this experience: feeling hopeless, stressed, paralyzed, confused or disempowered.
+The reasons people feel “stuck” vary from person to person.
+Yet there are common feelings and emotions attached to this experience: feeling hopeless, stressed, paralyzed, confused, or disempowered.
 This is an experience shared by many people; if you find yourself feeling this way, you are not alone.

 There are many ways you can feel stuck at work.
 Here are some frequent examples:

 Do you feel like you can’t talk to people at work about your experience—possibly because those problems are with those coworkers?
 This can leave you feeling like there’s nowhere to turn out of a fear of repercussions, or conflict, or losing your job.
 Maybe you have a bad boss or a coworker who seems to be keeping information from you.

 If you’ve been working on the same project for a while, you might feel like there’s no way to get out or that you might not be qualified for work on another team.
 You could feel pigeonholed into a particular role, but not know how to get out of it.
 In some instances, this could even be work that you feel is ethically questionable.

 Many things can make someone feel stuck at a company—fear of searching for a new job, love a team you don’t want to leave, fear of retaliation from coworkers/company in a given field, lack of other opportunities, loss of stability (income, insurance, etc.), and more.

 Once you dedicate years of your life to progressing in a certain profession, it might seem impossible to switch.
 Maybe your gut is telling you to move on, but you’re feeling paralyzed.
 You may need some extra support to unpack those feelings.

 Here are a few tips for managing those feelings of stickiness: